Pussycat Dolls Present: The Search for the Next Doll: Episode 3: The Transformation

-The judges decide that the first group did the best, Mariela was praise for her improvement and strong performance with no negative feedback like every girl had.
-While the judges say that it is Melissa R.'s worst night yet, it is Sisely, who has struggled throughout rehearsal despite being given a rock song, who lands in the bottom with the still not confident Jaime who is eliminated for not standing out.
+The judges decide that the first group did the best; Mariela was praised for her improvement and strong performance with no negative feedback like every girl had.
+While the judges say that it is Melissa R.'s worst night yet, it is Sisely, who has struggled throughout rehearsal despite being given a rock song, who lands in the bottom two with the still-unconfident Jaime.
+Jaime is eliminated for not standing out.

 Episode 4: She Dances Like a Drag Queen

 At this week's challenge the girls are assigned to perform a self-choreographed routine with a male dancer and Mariela impress the judges with her creativity, gaining immunity.
 Robin picks Chelsea and Asia to be leaders and Sisely winds up getting chosen last.
 Chelsea chooses girls she hasn't worked with and does a good job as a leader.
 Asia doesn't manage too well, being distracted by Sisely's earlier comments about her dancing like a drag queen.